 Employed as a PSW in Ontario

-The Ministry of Health’s intention of HSCPOA’s Path 2: Employed as a PSW in Ontario (legacy pathway) is to provide a way for as many Personal Support Workers (PSWs) in the province to become registered.
-The goal is to minimize any barriers for applicants and any negative impacts on the PSW workforce in Ontario.
-As commonly done with new regulatory bodies, a legacy pathway is time limited.
-For HSCPOA, the legacy pathway will close on December 1, 2027.
+HSCPOA’s Path 2: Employed as a PSW in Ontario (legacy pathway) provides a way for as many Personal Support Workers (PSWs) in the province to become registered.
+HSCPOA’s legacy pathway will close on December 1, 2027.

 You are eligible for Path 2: Employed as a PSW in Ontario if: